-Knowing about the status and trends of seeps, springs, and tinajas can provide early warnings to park managers about potential threats to focal and threatened plant and animal species that rely on the water sources for survival.
-In some cases, identifying the condition of seeps and springs is also important for reasons of human health and safety.
-Knowing whether to expect surface water to be available at a given site is also important to park visitors planning trips into the backcountry.
+Knowing about the status and trends of springs, seeps, and tinajas can provide park managers with early warning about potential threats to plants and animals that rely on these waters for survival.
+In some cases, identifying the condition of springs and seeps is also important for human health and safety.
+Knowing whether to expect surface water to be available at a given site is important to park visitors planning trips into the backcountry.

 Measurements and ObjectivesAt selected sites, the network measures: